alibaba/graph-learn/docs/quick_start.md

 ### Graph flow

-The `EgoGraph` are returned in NumPy format, to use it in a deep learning framework backend such as TensorFlow, we provide a transformation routine to convert these data into the corresponding tensor format.
+The `EgoGraph` are returned in NumPy format.
+To use it in a deep learning framework backend such as TensorFlow, we provide a transformation routine to convert these data into the corresponding tensor format.
 We call this transformation routine `EgoFlow` and it is defined in the `build` function: